Driving the scenic Saddle Road in Hawaii

-Hawaii State Highway 200, also known as Ala Mauna Saddle Road or simply Saddle Road, is a very scenic drive located in the Island of Hawaii, in USA.
-Along the way, the road reaches a maximum elevation of 2.062m (6,765ft), at Humuula Saddle.
+Saddle Road is a very scenic drive located on Hawaii's Big Island, in the USA.
+Along the way, the road tops out at 2.062m (6,765ft) above sea level by Humuula Saddle.

-The road is 52.7 mi (84.8 km) long and links Hilo and the junction with Hawaii Route 190 near Waimea.
-Two roads intersect Saddle Road close to Puʻu Huluhulu at its crest near mile 28 at 6,632 ft (2,021m) above sea level, the Mauna Loa Observatory Roadto the south, and the Mauna Kea Summit Road to the north.
+The road (Hawaii State Highway 200, also known as Ala Mauna Saddle Road) is 52.7 miles (84.8 km) long and links downtown Hilo and the junction with Hawaii Route 190 near Waimea.
+Two roads intersect Saddle Road close to Puʻu Huluhulu at its crest near mile 28 at 6,632 ft (2,021m) above sea level, the Mauna Loa Observatory Road to the south, and the Mauna Kea Summit Road to the north.

 Carved out of the lava, Saddle Road was initially built as a one-lane road by the U.S. Army in 1942 to connect military training facilities to better defend the island in the wake of the attack on Pearl Harbor.

 How long does it take to drive Saddle Road in Hawaii?

 To drive the road without stopping will take most people between 1.15 and 2 hours.
 The highway reaches a maximum elevation of 2.062m (6,765ft) at Humuula Saddle and experiences heavy use as it provides the shortest driving route from Hilo to Kailua-Kona and access to the slopes of Mauna Loa and the Mauna Kea Observatories.
 Saddle Road cuts through some of the best scenery on the Big Island.